-Track II provides a standardized test preparation experience for students attempting the following professional school examinations: MCAT, DAT, and PCAT.
+Track II provides a standardized test preparation experience for students attempting the following professional school examinations: MCAT, DAT, PCAT, and GRE.

-Track III provides pre-matriculation experience which simulates the professional curriculum with courses taught by professional school faculty.
+Track III provides pre-matriculation experiences for incoming medicine and pharmacy students which simulate the professional curriculum with courses taught by professional school faculty.

-For further information call (901) 448-6399.
+For further information call (901) 448-8772.
 Deadline for application is February 28.

-Summer Research Scholar Program
+Summer Research Scholar Program (SRS)

-The goal of the program is to expose undergraduate students to the relevant technical language, and the scientific method germane to biomedical research with the hope of attracting them into UTHSC graduate programs.
-It is an eight week summer internship program that offers hands-on research experience in a laboratory setting for undergraduate students interested in biomedical research, which also pays interns a competitive stipend.
+The goal of the SRS program is to expose undergraduate students to the relevant technical language, and the scientific method germane to biomedical research with the hope of attracting them into UTHSC graduate programs.
+It is an eight week summer paid internship program that offers hands-on research experience in a laboratory setting for undergraduate students interested in biomedical research.
 Each student is matched with a faculty member and participates in an ongoing research project in the mentor's laboratory.

-Requirements for participation in the program include a minimum GPA of 3.0 and two letters of recommendation from college faculty members.
+Requirements for participation in the program include a minimum GPA of 3.2 and two letters of recommendation from college faculty members.